Modelling transition phenomena of scientific coauthorship networks: Modelling the transitions in clustering behavior and degree assortativity

 \subsection{Modelling the transitions}

-The description in above analysis is imitated by our model.
-The phenomenon of research-team members leaving and that of members' activity decreasing are imitated by shrinking the influential zones, which makes some existing non-lead nodes no longer be the candidates of the new nodes' ``collaborators".
-Only those non-lead nodes, who are very close to the lead nodes in spacial distances, could receive new ``collaborators" persistently.
+The phenomenon of research-team members leaving and that of members' activity decreasing are modeled by shrinking the influential zones.
+The model design leads that only those non-lead nodes very close to lead nodes in space distances could receive new ``collaborators" persistently.
 The good model-data fit confirms the reasonability of the model design.

-The calculation in Appendix show the tails of $C(k)$ of the modeled networks are proportional to $1/k$, which are similar to those of the empirical networks (Fig.~\ref{fig3}).
-This law is clear in DBLP-Math, but not so clear in PNAS (Fig.~\ref{fig3}).
-The reason is that PNAS has few large paper teams, but the theoretical analysis is based on the mean size of paper teams, and ignores large paper teams~(which occur at low-rates).
-This explanation is confirmed by the clear law in Sub-PNAS, which removes the large paper teams (Fig.~\ref{fig7}b).
+The analysis in Appendix shows the tails of $C(k)$ of modeled networks are proportional to $1/k$, which are similar to those of the empirical networks~(Fig.~\ref{fig3}).
+This phenomenon is clear in DBLP-Math, but not quite clear in PNAS.
+The reason is that PNAS has few large paper teams, but the analysis in Appendix is based on the mean size of paper teams and ignores large paper teams~(which occur at low-rates).
+The explanation can be confirmed through the tail of $C(k)$ of Sub-PNAS, which is clearly proportional to $1/k$~(Fig.~\ref{fig7}b).

-The model overcomes two fitting defects of the model~in Reference\cite{Xie3}, namely the $N(k)$ and $C(k)$ of modeled networks are more similar to those of the empirical data.
-For example, the increasing parts of $N(k)$ here are longer than those of the result in Reference\cite{Xie3} with the same parameter $\mu$ (see Fig.~5 in Reference\cite{Xie3}, Fig.~\ref{fig3}), a reason of which is described as follows.
-Suppose node $i$ has an influence zone covers node $j$ .
+The model overcomes two fitting defects of our previous model~\citep{Xie3}, namely the functions $N(k)$ and $C(k)$ of modeled networks are more similar to those of the empirical data.
+For example, the increasing part of $N(k)$ here is longer than that of our previous result with the same parameter $\mu$ (see Fig.~5 in Reference~\citep{Xie3}, Fig.~\ref{fig3}), a reason of which is described as follows.
+Suppose node $i$ has an influence zone covers node $j$.
 The expected degrees of nodes $i$ and $j$ satisfy $k_i\approx\alpha(\theta_i)\delta t^{-\beta}_i T^\beta/\beta$ and $k_j \leq\mu \log (T/\max(m(\theta_i,t_i),t_j ))+ \mu $ respectively.
-Hence the expected degree of $i$'s neighbors is larger than that of the model~in Reference\cite{Xie3}.
-This also makes the degree associativity of modeled networks do not require a large $\mu$ as the model~in Reference\cite{Xie3} does.
-A small $\mu$ makes the $P(k)$ (with a small hook head) and $C(k)$ (with a smooth transition) of Modeled network 2 are all similar to those of DBLP-Math~(Fig.~\ref{fig2}b, Fig.~\ref{fig3}b), and better than those of the model~in Reference\cite{Xie3}~(see Fig.~4 in Reference\cite{Xie3}, Fig.~\ref{fig4}).
+Hence the expected degree of $i$'s neighbors is larger than that of our previous model.
+This also makes the degree associativity of modeled networks do not require a large $\mu$ as the previous model does.
+A small $\mu$ makes the $P(k)$ (with a small hook head) and $C(k)$ (with a smooth transition) of Modeled network 2 are all similar to those of DBLP-Math~(Fig.~\ref{fig2}b, Fig.~\ref{fig3}b), and better than those of our previous model~(see Fig.~4 in Reference~\citep{Xie3}, Fig.~\ref{fig4}).